remotesynth/flow/README.md

 The content of this site is managed by Sanity.io.
 Visit https://flow-sanity-stackbit-b83b8.sanity.studio/ to manage site content

+The MVP url is https://flowbr.com/

-# Running Your Site Locally
+# Running the Site Locally

 1. Install [Node.js and npm](https://nodejs.org/en/)